netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/ssl-passthrough.md

 ![SSL Passthrough](../media/ssl-passthrough-diagram.png)

-The Citrix ingress controller provides the following Ingress annotation that you can use enable SSL passthrough on the Ingress Citrix ADC:
+The Citrix ingress controller provides the following Ingress annotation that you can use to enable SSL passthrough on the Ingress Citrix ADC:

     ingress.citrix.com/ssl-passthrough: 'True|False'